 One definite down side is that it took me about 5 days of holiday to do this, so it was way more than I’d like and lots of work still.

 Another bad thing is that it uses 4 W power constantly, likely just because of so many voltage regulators here.
-But I won’t complain about this.
-I got more power lost in stuff that’s constantly on in the house all the time.
+I didn’t complain about this, since I got more power lost in stuff that’s constantly on in the house all the time.

 📷Gallery